wcomnisky/docker-eclipse/README.md

 ## Download the image and create container

-    sudo docker run -it \
+    docker run -it \
+        --name eclipse \
         -v ~/workspace/:/home/developer/workspace/ \
         -e DISPLAY \
         -v /tmp/.X11-unix:/tmp/.X11-unix \
         joemat/docker-eclipse-for-rcp

+The `-v` parameter binds the directory `workspace` to `/home/developer/workspace` wihtin in the cotainer.
+You may want to adjust this parameter.

+If the UI does not come up try to call `xhost + localhost` before starting the container.

 ## Build the image from Dockerfile